-PCFWWRA Project Manager (PM): The Project Manager oversees all aspects of the project.
-This includes coordination and problem solving with agencies, landowners, subcontractors and informal consultation with CA Native American Tribes.
+PCFWWRA Personnel Categories Project Manager (PM).
+The Project Manager oversees all aspects of the project.
+This includes coordination and problem solving with agencies, landowner, and subcontractors.
 Permits, landowner agreements and grant agreements are the Manager's responsibility to make sure they are in place and that they are followed.
 The PM regularly reviews the progress of the project and completed work with respect to the approved budget, as well as working regularly with technical consultants to make sure it is being done to the required standards.
 Evaluating information developed during the project and identifying realistic permitting strategies for implementation will be a task for the Project Manager.
 The PM will also expend time on tasks for compliance with requirements contained in the Agreement's Exhibit 1.b Non-Public Entities General Grant Provisions during the entire project period.
 The PM is responsible for the review, editing, and submission of all invoices and reporting on projects.
 The Manager's time is split between the field, meetings, and the office.